dymons/dsac/README.md

   <br /> The `examples` directory contains examples with working POSIX API for writing backend apps using concurrency
   primitives from directory [`concurrency`](dsac/include/dsac/concurrency).

+The current status of the project can be found at the [whimsical.com/dsac](https://whimsical.com/dsac-JxDytPofZNmQLZdBoeC3jw)

 License
 -------